-Other payable
+Other payables

-Other payables relates to an interest-free loan received under the Canada Emergency Business Account ("CEBA").
+Other payables at December 31, 2021 related to an interest-free loan received under the Canada Emergency Business Account ("CEBA").
 The CEBA loans were provided by the Canadian Government to mitigate the financial impact of the Covid-19 outbreak.
-This interest-free loan is repayable by December 31, 2022.
+This interest-free loan was repaid and partly forgiven in the year ended December 31, 2022.
+For more information, refer to Note 4.

-23. PROVISIONS
+21. PROVISIONS

-December 31, 2021 US\$'000 December 31, 2020 US\$'000
+December 31, 2022 US\$'000 December 31, 2021 US\$'000

 Product warranty provision 50 50

-Other provisions - 366

-50 416
+50 50

-During 2021 and 2020 the Group experienced no significant product warranty claims.
+During 2022 and 2021 the Group experienced no significant product warranty claims.
 However, the Group believes that it is appropriate to retain a product warranty provision to cover any future claims.
-The provision at December 31, 2021 represents the estimated cost of product warranties, the exact amount which cannot be determined.
-US\$50,000 represents management's best estimate of these obligations at December 31, 2021.
+The provision at December 31, 2022 represents the estimated cost of product warranties, the exact amount which cannot be determined.
+US\$50,000 represents management's best estimate of these obligations at December 31, 2022.